0xjmux/ESP-PROG-Adapter/README.md

 ## References
 * This project was inspired by BrechtVE's very cool [Universal J-Link adapter](https://github.com/Fescron/universal-jlink-adapter), which I was originally planning on using.
 Segger's discontinuation of the J-Link EDU left me in search of other options since the EDU mini doesn't support the ESP's Xtensa LX7 architecture, which is how I landed on the ESP-Prog.

+---

+The goal here is to make the joy of firmware debugging as easy to approach as possible; if you have any suggestions, please feel free to open a PR.